Larger and more controversial applications are decided by Councillors at Planning and Highways Committees.

-It is important that you put down your views in writing at the earliest opportunity, regardless of whether you wish to speak at the Area Board.
+It is important that you put down your views in writing at the earliest opportunity, regardless of whether you wish to speak at the Committee.

 There can be changes from the published agenda at the Committee meetings.
 The Committee may decide to defer consideration of an application in order to first visit a site, although officers try to organise visits in advance wherever possible.

 Committees meet in the Town Hall (main entrance on Pinstone Street).
-You should arrive fifteen minutes early and ask for directions to the appropriate room.
+You should arrive 15 minutes early and ask for directions to the appropriate room.

-The Area Board members sit around a central table and you will find seating in the rest of the room.
+The Committee members sit around a central table and you will find seating in the rest of the room.

 We welcome disabled people who would like to attend.
 Meeting rooms in the Town Hall are fully accessible for wheelchair users and the visually impaired.

-An infra-red hearing loop is fitted in meeting rooms and BSL/English interpreters can be provided, but need to be requested in advance of the meeting.
+An infra-red hearing loop is fitted in meeting rooms and BSL or English interpreters can be provided, but need to be requested in advance of the meeting.

 Anyone affected by an application, whether as the applicant, as a neighbour or other Interested parties, may also ask to put views personally, or have someone speak for them.